alhassansahad/alhassansahad.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Missouri
+  - name: University of Missouri-Columbia
     url: https://muidsi.missouri.edu/

 # Short bio (displayed in user profile at end of posts)